xnen/AIRTimerResolution_ANE/README.md

 # AIRTimerResolution_ANE
-Extension workaround for Adobe AIR's frame pacing issue regarding NtTimerResolution.
+Quick extension workaround for Adobe AIR's frame pacing issue regarding NtTimerResolution.
 The AIR window TimerResolution appears to have a direct affect on additional delays found in 'Waiting for Next Frame'.

+## NOTE That this extension has not been widely tested

 ### Components:
 - `TimerResExtDLL`: Native library source to interface with `ntdll.dll`